chrxr/iBooks-KF8/README.md

 ==THIS IS A WORK IN PROGRESS==

+If anyone has any suggestions for simplifying this code it would be gratefully recieved.
+It does work, as long as all the conditions below are met.
+If you run into any serious issues let me know.

   * File for conversion must be placed in /files folder
   * Output place in /repubbed folder

+Usage: Navigate to scripts file in the command line, then type "python ibooks_kf8.py"

 Things you need for this to work: